 Care and Treatment

 Since 2000, the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) has been a global leader in establishing and scaling up comprehensive HIV testing, care and treatment services across sub-Saharan Africa.
 To secure the long-term health and well-being of HIV-positive individuals and their families, EGPAF focuses on building local ownership of HIV and relevant health and community programs by working with ministries of health and local organizations to expand access to comprehensive and quality HIV testing, care and treatment services and integrate within the framework of other health care and community services across the continuum of care.

 Expansion of HIV Care and Treatment Services

 Improved Retention and Adherence

 Ensuring that clients are retained in care and treatment services and adhering to their ART regimens is of the highest priority to EGPAF.
 EGPAF trains and mentors health workers and counselors to provide ongoing adherence support to the patients and affected families including pre-ART counseling prior to initiation of lifelong treatment, empowerment of clients through ART support group sessions, providing psychosocial support services, and organizing and facilitating peer and family support groups.
 Special emphasis is placed on training and supporting non-medical facilities and community health workers in follow-up of clients who have missed services or struggled with accessing and maintaining ART.
 EGPAF also ensures that facilities link clients to the relevant clinical, social and community-based services such as home-based care, palliative care, prevention of mother-to-child HIV transmission (PMTCT) services, nutritional clinics, and programs for orphans and vulnerable children.

 EGPAF supports the integration of comprehensive HIV services within the overall framework of health care services.
-In several countries, EGPAF supports HIV/tuberculosis care integration, HIV/syphilis screening, care and treatment, HIV/cervical cancer screening and treatment, as well as family planning and reproductive health and HIV service integration, as well as early infant HIV diagnosis and treatment in routine child wellness centers (immunization and growth monitoring services).
+In several countries, EGPAF supports HIV/tuberculosis care integration, HIV/syphilis screening, care and treatment, HIV/cervical cancer screening and treatment, family planning and reproductive health and HIV service integration, as well as early infant HIV diagnosis and treatment in routine child wellness centers (immunization and growth monitoring services).

 Throughout the framework of care and treatment, EGPAF retains a strong focus on advocacy for women, children, and adolescents and drives implementation and expansion of pediatric HIV care and treatment services.
 For more information click here.